Torfaen: Media

 Torfaen has its own community radio station, Vitalize Radio, which is run on a voluntary basis in Pontypool to serve the community.
 Additionally, Cwmbran has its own community-focused radio station: Able Radio is a volunteer-run radio station which supports adults with autism and learning disabilities, and claims to be "the first Radio Station run by people with Learning Disabilities and Autism in the world".
 In recent years, Able Radio station has increased the scope of their activities, including television productions and their gardening project and associated produce shop, SustainAble.
 There is also the Cwmbran and District Amateur Radio Society, which focuses on ham radio.

 There are also various local community news services, most notably Cwmbran Life and Inside Torfaen.
 The South Wales Argus serves as the main newspaper.

 Politics

 Torfaen is historically a safe Labour Party seat and was created to replace Pontypool for the 1983 general election.
 Currently, the MP is Nick Thomas-Symonds.
 The Croesyceiliog North, Croesyceiliog South, Llanyrafon North and Llanyrafon South wards used to be part of the former Monmouth constituency until 2024.
-Torfaen is also a Senedd constituency, presided over by Labour MS, Lynne Neagle.
+Torfaen was also a Senedd constituency, presided over by Labour MS, Lynne Neagle, until 2026.
+Since 2026, the county borough has been part of the Sir Fynwy Torfaen Senedd constituency, electing six members.

 Torfaen Council has historically been a Labour-controlled authority, however the 2008 local elections saw Labour fail to win enough seats to hold a majority, resulting in a coalition with Plaid Cymru and Independent councillors.

 In the 2022 local elections, Labour regained majority control of Torfaen County Borough Council, winning 30 out of a possible 40 seats.

 The main council offices for Torfaen County Borough Council are situated in The Civic Centre, Pontypool.

 Torfaen has six Community Councils, which are: